 One of the keys to unlocking your dream home is understanding the state of your financial health, not wealth.

-If you will be using a lender to finance your home, you will need to know what is a good credit score to buy a house.
-While income, savings and downpayment are important, it’s your credit score that will qualify you for a loan and help determine the kind of interest rate you will pay.
+If you will be using a lender to finance your home, you will need to know what’s a good credit score to buy a house.
+While income, savings and down payment are important, it’s your credit score that will qualify you for a loan and help determine the kind of interest rate you will pay.

 Before we dive too deep into what is a good credit score to qualify for a home loan, let’s start with the basics to help keep your head from spinning.

 One of the first things that happens when you apply for a mortgage is a review of your credit report.
 The report used for mortgage loans is a combined report with information from three credit bureaus: Equifax, Experian and TransUnion, and helps to give lenders a clear picture of how responsible you are with handling borrowed money.

 Information from these credit reports is taken and assigned number values.
 These values are then plugged into a formula.
 The most popular credit score model used is the FICO score, although there are other scoring models that might be used for different purposes.

 For the most part, your credit score is comprised of five main factors:

 35 percent of your credit score is based on how you handle your payments.
 If you pay on time, your behavior positively impacts your score, but if you are late, the information is recorded in your credit report, and then used in the calculation of your credit score.
 Other non-credit payments, such as rent and utilities can show up negatively in your report.

 The age of your credit accounts for 15 percent of your credit score.
 There are two parts to the length of your credit history:

 - Your oldest account is considered, including how long it has been open.
 This provides an idea of how long you have been using credit.
 The longer you have used credit, the better it is for your credit score.